 - 7.1.
 Students wishing to produce a publication, must complete the following: - 7.1.1.
-Secure the sponsorship of a faculty member or staff.
+Secure the sponsorship of a faculty member or staff. - 7.1.2.

-- 7.1.2.
 Submit the publication's full details to the Office of Student Affairs to obtain their approval to proceed prior to producing the publication. - 7.2.
-Students wishing to form a group, other than the Student Advisory Panel, must complete the following: - 7.2.1.
+Students wishing to form a group, other than the Student Panel, must complete the following: - 7.2.1.
 Secure the sponsorship of a faculty member or staff. - 7.2.2.
-Submit the group's full details to the Office of Student Affairs to obtain their approval to proceed prior to forming the group. - 7.3.
-The Student Advisory Panel shall be formed at the start of each Academic Year, as follows: - 7.3.1.
+Submit the group's full details to the Office of Student Affairs to obtain approval to form the group.

+- 7.3.
+The Student Panel shall be formed at the start of each Academic Year, as follows: - 7.3.1.
 The Office of Student Affairs shall request faculty members nominate students from each academic program offered at ADSM. - 7.3.2.
-The Office of Student Affairs shall contact nominated students and confirm their acceptance to be part of the Student Advisory Panel. - 7.3.3.
-The Office of Student Affairs shall present the nominated members to the President for his approval. - 7.3.4.
+The Office of Student Affairs shall contact nominated students and confirm their acceptance to be part of the Student Panel. - 7.3.3.
+The Office of Student Affairs shall revise the Panel's structure with each new intake. - 7.3.4.
 The Office of Student Affairs shall facilitate the first Panel meeting, in which members shall elect a Chairman and Vice Chairman. - 7.3.5.
+The Office of Student Affairs shall announce the Panel to all enrolled students. - 7.3.6.
 The Office of Student Affairs shall provide the required support of the Panel, including but not limited to logistical support, and making announcements to students.